 Cheese ($1.85) was a simple but effective blend of “premium cheeses” and parsley.

-Cheese & Chicken ($2.75) was less successful, with shredded chicken breast that was overcooked.
-Even a layer of white cheese manakeesh and a shower of zataar couldn’t redeem this sphiha.
+Cheese & Chicken ($2.75) was less successful, with overcooked shredded chicken breast.
+Even a layer of white cheese manakeesh and a zataar shower couldn’t redeem this sphiha.

-Instead of completely submitting to the counterman, we included a personal selection: Koko Kiri ($2.99) – “a meat lover’s favorite” that was similar to the Sphiha Baalbakia, minus the pomegranate syrup, but with rows of pickle, yogurt and a crumble of spiced beef sausage called soujuk.
+Instead of completely submitting to the counterman, we included a personal selection: Koko Kiri ($2.99) – “a meat lover’s favorite” that was similar to the Sphiha Baalbakia, minus the pomegranate syrup, but with rows of pickle, yogurt and the crumbled spiced beef sausage called soujuk.

 A refrigerator hosted cold specialties like stuffed grape leaves and hummus.
-We opted for a side of rice mixed with lentils, topped with caramelized cuts of sweet fried onion.
+I opted for a side of mujaddara: rice mixed with lentils and topped with sweet, caramelized fried onions.
 It was good, but we probably should have just ordered another sphiha.

 Living near Little Armenia in Los Angeles, I have plenty of experience with Middle Eastern flatbreads, but neither of my favorite local bakeries has anywhere near the variety of Al Sanabel.
 As a result, even with skyrocketing gas prices, I could see driving the extra miles to further explore Al Sanabel’s menu.